mwbest/CofI_2025/README.md

 - **Jupyter Notebook:** An example notebook that demonstrates how to install the package, launch the widget, and begin the reduction process.

 # Getting Started
+**!Note:** Follow the workflow guide for proper installation.
+This one is still in progress.

 1. **Clone the repository:**